lena-kilian/lena-kilian.github.io/abm/index.md

 This model is part of an assessment for GEOG5995.
 It creates *n* number of agents, which are located randomly on a 100 x 100 grid.
 In this example the agents represent sheep, which will move around and interact with an imported environment, as well as each other.

-Python and text files are available [here](https://github.com/lena-kilian/lena-kilian.github.io/tree/master/abm/GEOG5995M_CW1)
+Python and text files can be downloaded [here](https://github.com/lena-kilian/lena-kilian.github.io/tree/master/abm/GEOG5995M_CW1).

 ### Creating the class